tanhauhau/tanhauhau.github.io/content/cfp/svelte.md

 In this talk, we are going to take a deep dive to look at the transition mechanism, how Svelte coordinates transitions across components, and what make them performant.

 At the end of the talk, you will have a deeper appreciation of Svelte transition.

+---

+# Making an entrance with Svelte Transitions

+Transitions are common in user interface.
+Transitions takes the user from one state to another, giving user a sense of their position or location within the interface.

+In this talk, let's take a look how you can use transitions to make your Svelte application pop!

+The major key takeaway from this session are, adding transition in Svelte, creating custom transition, and understanding the Svelte transition mechanics